wakaspar/personal-portfolio/README.md

 I began this portfolio in late January, 2017.
 It will be continually updated.

 ## Credits
-Me
+Me,
-Nathan
+Nathan,
-Michelle
+Michelle,
-Sherri
+Sherri, &
-The rest of WDI-35
+The rest of WDI-35.

 ## License
 TODO: Write license